YanKlInnomme/FoundryVTT-kult-divinity-lost-fr/README.md

 Enhance your gaming experience with this VF translation module for the Kult Divinity Lost 4th Edition of astarte-horns for Foundry VTT.

-If you like using my modules, consider supporting me on Tipeee (https://fr.tipeee.com/yank/news).
+You like this module, consider supporting me on Tipeee! (https://fr.tipeee.com/yank/news) 🖤

 ## Prerequisites